z0ne-dev/markdown-ppp/README.md

 let config = config.with_custom_inline_parser(custom_inline);
 ```

-This extensibility allows you to integrate domain-specific syntax and behaviors into the Markdown parser while reusing the base logic and AST structure provided by `markdown-ppp`., filter, or completely redefine how each Markdown element is treated during parsing, giving you deep control over the resulting AST.
+This extensibility allows you to integrate domain-specific syntax and behaviors into the Markdown parser while reusing the base logic and AST structure provided by `markdown-ppp`., filter, or completely redefine how each Markdown element is treated during parsing.

 ---

-## 📄 AST Structure
+## 📄 AST structure

 The complete Markdown Abstract Syntax Tree (AST) is defined inside the module `markdown_ppp::ast`.